 The customs clearance fee to the UK will be DKK 125 incl.
 3 position numbers and DKK 25 per extra item position number in addition to the three.

 What delivery times apply to shipments to/from the UK?

-GLS parcels from Denmark will reach their destination in the UK within a standard delivery time of 2-3 workdays.
-This delivery time also applies to parcels shipped from the UK to Denmark.
-We will do everything we can to maintain these delivery times after Brexit.
+Before Brexit, GLS parcels from Denmark would normally reach the UK within a standard delivery time of 2-3 workdays.
+We expect this delivery time will increase with 1 day.
+We will do everything we can to maintain optimal delivery times after Brexit.
 However, the customs clearance process may lead to delays that are beyond our control.

 The invoice on the shipment must reach GLS no later than 3 pm on the day of departure, if you want to make sure that the parcels will be sent to the UK the same day.